karuppiah7890/text-editor-recorder/STORY.md

 ---

 I'm going to add the debug logic in the recorder code before serializing the array into a JSON string to see if there are any issues there! :)

+Okay, looks like based on the debug logic, we have issues even before the JSON serialization